 Services: SEO, Social Media Management, Website Design / Development, PPC

 When searching for a niche to focus on, look where you already have experience.
 The CMO of MergerLabs, a marketing agency for M&A and Private Equity, shares how they got started:

-MergerLabs is also the only real player dedicated exclusively to digital marketing for Private Equity firms.
-And according to Galvez, "Being able to make claims like that immediately differentiates us in a sea of industry agnostic firms."
+MergerLabs is also the only real player dedicated exclusively to digital marketing campaigns for Private Equity firms.
+And according to Galvez, "Being able to make claims like that immediately differentiates us in a sea of industry-agnostic firms."

 And like other niche agencies, it's opened up unique marketing opportunities to reach their niche specifically.

 MargerLabs focuses on technical content marketing that targets the issues bankers and investors experience when attempting to source deal flow online.
 By focusing on a niche, they can pursue a unique content strategy that speaks directly to their target client.